School Science Lessons.

 sesquioxide, ferric sesquioxide, rust, red iron oxide, red ferric oxide,

-polish, Venetian red, crocus powder, source of iron,
+polish, Venetian red, crocus powder, source of iron, mixed with red clay

-red clay for liver function.
-[Iron (III) oxide hydrated, Fe(OH)O, ferric
+Iron (III) oxide hydrated, Fe(OH)O, ferric hydroxide oxide, catalyst

 Lead (II) acetate trihydrate, Pb(CH3COO)2.3H2O,

-monoclinic crystals or granules, slowly efflorescent,
+monoclinic crystals or granules, slowly efflorescent, absorbs CO2

 Lead (II) nitrate, Pb(NO3)2, lead dinitrate,